Animals & Pet Bereavement

 Inclusivity & Community

-Michelle supports adults on their healing journeys through complex trauma, PTSD, sexual abuse, trafficking, narcissistic abuse, and histories of domestic violence.
-She also works with individuals shifting out of high-control spiritual or religious systems, as well as those exploring conscious, consensual, or expansive relationship dynamics including ENM and polyamory.
+Michelle supports adults on their healing journeys through complex trauma, PTSD, sexual abuse, trafficking, narcissistic abuse, and experiences of domestic violence.
+She also works with individuals navigating transitions out of high-control spiritual or religious systems, as well as those exploring conscious, consensual, and expansive relationship dynamics, including ENM and polyamory.

-Her practice embraces inclusive care and cultural humility, welcoming clients across LGBTQ+ identities, BIPOC communities, and diverse relational and lifestyle experiences.
-She offers an attuned, trauma-informed environment that honors each person’s inner wisdom, cultural context, and capacity for healing and reconnection.
+Her practice is grounded in inclusivity and cultural humility, warmly welcoming clients across LGBTQ+ identities, BIPOC communities, and a wide range of relational and life experiences.
+Michelle offers an attuned, trauma-informed space that honors each person’s lived experience, inner wisdom, and capacity for healing, growth, and reconnection.